 Mary Fischer Doyle Public Service Scholarship

-In memory of Administrative Appeals Judge Mary Fischer Doyle, the Scalia Law School, with the collaboration of alumnus Administrative Appeals Judge David Phillips, JD, '84, and alumnus Robert Doyle, JD, '88, has established this scholarship fund out of which awards will be made to one or more evening students who work for state, local, or federal agencies.
+In memory of Administrative Appeals Judge Mary Fischer Doyle, the Scalia Law School, with the collaboration of alumnus Administrative Appeals Judge David Phillips, JD, '84, and alumnus Robert Doyle, JD, '88, has established this scholarship fund out of which awards will be made to one or more evening JD students who work for state, local, or federal agencies.

 The Law School Alumni Association Scholarship

-This scholarship is awarded to an incoming student with excellent academic credentials.
+This scholarship is awarded to an incoming JD student with excellent academic credentials.

 The Curran and Whittington Scholarship in Trial Advocacy

-This scholarship is awarded to the second- or third-year law student who places first in the Scalia Law Trial Advocacy Intramural competition held each fall.
+This scholarship is awarded to the second- or third-year JD student who places first in the Scalia Law Trial Advocacy Intramural competition held each fall.

 Dr. Lawrence Cranberg Scholarship Endowment in Science and the Law

-Awarded to one or more students pursuing a degree at Scalia Law School and who hold a PhD in a science such as physics, chemistry, or biology.
+Awarded to one or more JD students pursuing a degree at Scalia Law School and who hold a PhD in a science such as physics, chemistry, or biology.

 The Banner & Witcoff Intellectual Property Law Scholarship

 Banner & Witcoff, Ltd., an intellectual property law firm with offices in Washington, Boston, Chicago, and Portland, Oregon, has established a scholarship in the amount of $5,000 to be awarded to George an outstanding intellectual property law student enrolled in the JD program.

 Venable Foundation Scholarship

-This scholarship is awarded to an incoming first-year student with superior academic credentials and an interest in public service work.
+This scholarship is awarded to an incoming first-year JD student with superior academic credentials and an interest in public service work.

 David and Carrie Jolly Scholarship for Working Professionals at Scalia Law

-Awarded to an incoming first-year, part-time Juris Doctor candidate who has excellent academic and professional credentials and who is engaged in a professional full-time job.
+Awarded to an incoming first-year, part-time JD candidate who has excellent academic and professional credentials and who is engaged in a professional full-time job.

 Craig Young and Shirley Keisler Scholarship

-Awarded to an incoming, first-year student with excellent academic credentials.
+Awarded to an incoming, first-year JD student with excellent academic credentials.

 Philip H. Dorsey, II Law Library Scholarship Fund

-This fund provides a scholarship award to a student pursuing a degree at the law school who works, or worked during the academic year immediately prior to the scholarship award, at the Law Library.
+This fund provides a scholarship award to a JD student pursuing a degree at the law school who works, or worked during the academic year immediately prior to the scholarship award, at the Law Library.